timkley/tim-kleyersburg.de/articles/gitlab-to-github/index.md

 Depending on the size of your repository this can take a few minutes.
 My repos are pretty small and the imports never took longer than a minute or two.

 ## Continuous integration / continuous deployment
-GitLab had it for years: GitLab CI.
-I've been using GitLabs shared runners for a few years now and think I got a good grasp at it (at least for my needs).
+I've been using GitLabs shared runners for CI/CD pipelines for a few years now and think I got a good grasp at it (at least for my needs).

 I set up automatic testing and deployment with it.
-And after a few months of iterating I now have a set of in good shape `.gitlab-ci.yml` files I can always reference.
+And after a few months of iterating I now have a set of in good shape `.gitlab-ci.yml` files I can always reference when starting a new project.

 I didn't want to loose this functionality, so with the rising of GitHub Workflows I was curious to see how challenging the setup on GitHub would be.